misterpremium/PS4ControlerConf/README.md

 ```

-With te optin --silent we can hide the stdout of the command.
+With the option --silent we can hide the stdout of the command.